oriAleph/PinkDawgs/README.md

 <br /> <br />

 #### ~ Coding Notebooks ~
-- Install any dependencies asked for when running the Installation and Import sections
-- Google Colab and Jupyter Notebooks were used to run the **LEGO Brick Classification with TensorFlow Lite Model Maker** notebook.
+- Google Colab was used to run the **LEGO Brick Classification with TensorFlow Lite Model Maker** notebook.
 - If Jupyter Notebooks is used instead, a python virtual environment can be created and added to the Python Kernel.
-If you want to create your own, please follow the below instructions:
-<br /><br />
-  1. Create a new virtual environment:
-  <br /> `python -m venv brick`
-  2. Activate your virtual environment:
-  <br /> `source brick/bin/activate` - Linux
-  <br /> `.\brick\Scripts\activate` - Windows
-  3. Install dependencies and add the virtual environment to the Python Kernel:
-  <br /> `python -m pip install --upgrade pip`
-  <br /> `pip install ipykernel`
-  <br /> `python -m ipykernel install --user --name=brick`
-  4. Launch jupyter:
-  <br /> `jupyter notebook`
+However, at the time of this writing, certain package versions needed to get the code to work are not available to install using pip on macOS.
 <br /> <br />

 ### Build and Run